1wheel/roadtolarissa/source/_posts/2019-10-28-winamp-spotify.md

 With millions of tracks, it isn't possible to show everything, so it all sort of floats in an amourphus blob.

-By limiting the universe of songs to the discograph of artists that I've liked, it is possible to fit everythign into a more human sized thing.
+By limiting the universe of songs to the discograph of artists that I've liked, it is possible to squeeze down into a human sized things.

 45k songs don't fit on a single screen, but they do